cuinjune/image-puzzle/README.md

 Although it was pretty straightforward to use, I think there are some problems that need to be addressed.
 For example, the scrolling of one element stops as soon as the other element is being scrolled.
 I fixed this behavior by force snapping the scrolled elements whenever a new touch is detected but this is not ideal.

+In terms of the user interface, instead of using icons and texts to instruct the user how to play, I used an animation in the beginning to show the user what the completed image looks like(for 2 seconds), and how its pieces are shuffled.
+I assume this sufficiently demonstrates how the game works in a quiet simple manner.

 The random images used in the app are fetched from [Lorem Picsum](https://picsum.photos/).

 ## Setup